ONSdigital/eq-questionnaire-validator/doc/decisions/0006-custom-section-summaries.md

 ## Context

 Section summaries don't provide a way to define what should be summarised.
-To summarise a section that contains list collectors we use information from the first list collector for each list.
+To summarise a section that contains list collectors, we use information from the first list collector for each list.
 This forces section summary properties into the first list collector (`add_link_text`, `empty_list_text`) and causes un-necessary complexity when a section summary needs to be rendered.

 ## Proposal